 Every Coffee ☕️ Counts!

-I hope this guide was valuable for you and that it has made planning your trip to The Netherlands easier.
-Writing these in-depth articles take a lot of time.
-Please consider making a small donation “Buy Me A Coffee“ —your generosity is greatly appreciated and used for the costs of maintaining this website!
+I hope this guide was valuable for you and has made planning your trip to The Netherlands easier.
+Writing these in-depth articles takes a lot of time.
+Please consider making a small donation, “Buy Me A Coffee“ —your generosity is greatly appreciated and used for the costs of maintaining this website!